aozturk/HashMap/README.md

 make install
 ```

-You can also create packages in the build directory.
+(Optional) You can also create packages in the build directory.
 See cpack for details, here is an example for ubuntu.

 ```bash